How the Roy Moore Allegations Were Covered on the Right

 On Fox News, Tucker Carlson took a similar approach.
 While he covered the Harvey Weinstein scandal extensively, he devoted only 46 seconds to the Moore allegations.

 Hannity, on the other hand, discussed Moore extensively.
-First he generated a controversy on his radio show when he appeared to call the candidate’s alleged behavior with a 14-year-old “consensual.”
+First, he generated a controversy on his radio show when he appeared to call the candidate’s alleged behavior with a 14-year-old “consensual.”
 Hannity later apologized saying he “misspoke and was not totally clear earlier today.”
 He was referring to Moore’s romantic overtures to the older teenage girls, not the 14-year-old.

-Hannity started his Fox News show by carefully and accurately laying out the allegations, and Moore’s response.
-Then he launched into a long diatribe attacking the rest of the media and former President Obama for always rushing to judgement.
-The segment wound up highlighting the sexual misconduct allegations against liberal Hollywood figures and Bill Clinton.
+Hannity started his Fox News show by carefully and accurately laying out the allegations and Moore’s response.
+Then he launched into a long diatribe attacking the rest of the media and former President Obama for always rushing to judgment.
+The segment wound up highlighting the sexual-misconduct allegations against liberal Hollywood figures and Bill Clinton.

-Later in the program, Fox News legal analyst Mercedes Colwin claimed that women frequently make false sexual harassment allegations in an attempt to make money.
+Later in the program, Fox News legal analyst Mercedes Colwin claimed that women frequently make false sexual-harassment allegations in an attempt to make money.
 “A lot of these women, it’s all about money,” Colwin said.
-“And they bank on fact that these corporations have a reputation that they want to save.”
+“And they bank on the fact that these corporations have a reputation that they want to save.”
 (No one on the program explicitly mentioned the many women who accused Roger Ailes and Bill O’Reilly of sexual harassment, some of whom received massive settlements from Fox News.)

 Hannity lamented that these false allegations make people doubt the real victims.
 “This is where you thread the needle, because there are women that are victims of predators!” he said.
 “Yes, there are, there are,” Colwin answered.
 “But very few and far between.”